TUM-DSE/TNIC-hw/README.md

 This section assumes you're on NixOS.
 Run the commands on the machine with the U280 FPGA.

-If you haven't done so already, go to the Coyote-playground directory and get the necessary packages:
+If you haven't done so already, go to the TNIC-hw directory and get the necessary packages:

 ```sh
 nix-shell